 - 371: Battle of Leuctra: end of Spartan hegemony, liberation of the helots of Messenia

-- Sparta kept outside the Corinthian League and did not take part in Alexander's campaign against the Achaemenid Empire; on the contrary, the Spartan king Agis III attacked Macedonia
+- Sparta remains outside the Corinthian League and does not take part in Alexander's campaign against the Achaemenid Empire; on the contrary, the Spartan king Agis III attacks Macedonia

 - Slow decline in the course of the third century